Since 1984, the Pinellas Suncoast Transit Authority has provided public bus services for riders throughout the county, including in Clearwater.

 - Emotional distress.

-Were You Injured in a Clearwater Bus Accident?
-Perenich Law Injury Attorneys Can Help
+Were You Injured?
+A Clearwater Bus Accident Attorney Can Help

 Because of the regulations imposed by the FMCSA on commercial motor vehicles such as buses, bus accident claims are complex endeavors requiring extensive knowledge of the law and the necessary evidence to prove a case.
-The Perenich Law family has assisted people injured in Clearwater to obtain compensation for their injuries for decades, and our Clearwater auto injury lawyers have ample experience with these cases.
+The Perenich Law family has assisted people injured to obtain compensation for their injuries for decades, and a Clearwater bus accident lawyer from our firm has ample experience with these cases.